 On any given Saturday morning, you could find Port sitting on the daybed outside her bedroom drinking a cup of coffee.
 "We have this amazing daybed, and we created this heart-shaped area outside our bedroom—it's so relaxing and comfortable, and I just feel so lucky to have that outdoor space to do work since I actually work from home so much."

 At the heart of their backyard goals was baby Sonny, who would eventually grow up to play in the backyard with his friends.
 "We wanted to maximize the lawn area," says Port.
 "Before it was really overgrown, so we created more space for grass so kids could run around."
 The couple kept the seating and dining areas away from the pool, installed a baby-safe railing, and put extra care into ensuring that none of the plants or flowers were poisonous or dangerous for the baby.

-The couple loves to host dinner parties and grill outside after a long day, so a quality entertaining space was primordial.
-"After a day of work, Timmy and I sit outside and chat, have a glass of wine or just relax just the two of us," she told MyDomaine.
+The couple loves to host dinner parties and grill outside after a long day, so a quality entertaining space was a primary goal.
+"After a day of work, Timmy and I sit outside and chat, have a glass of wine, or just relax just the two of us," she told MyDomaine.
 "We take Sonny outside a lot to look at the view, look at the trees, and he loves watching the leaves blow in the wind."